Get notified of page updates

 • lobular carcinoma and a personal or family history of diffuse gastric cancer.

-A person diagnosed with breast cancer at age 51 or older, who has any of the following:
+Experts also recommend genetic counseling and testing for people diagnosed with breast cancer at age 50 or older with any of the following:

 • a close relative with breast cancer at age 50 or younger.